 BizWorld is a non-profit that provides educational materials on entrepreneurship to help inspire students to become architects of their future.
 As a member of Cal Blueprint, I worked on the administrator flow for a Rails app that will help BizWorld educators manage their classrooms.
 The repository for the source code is located here.

-Learn Algebra and Learn Algebra 2 are Android Applications currently available on the Play Store.
-These educational applications provide lessons, randomly generated practice problems, quick notes, and statistics for any person trying to learn or refresh on Algebra.
+Learn Algebra and Learn Algebra 2 are educational Android Applications that provide lessons, randomly generated practice problems, quick notes, and statistics for any person trying to learn or refresh on Algebra.
 I worked on these applications as a part of ExEquals, a group that some high school friends and I formed in the summer of 2012.

 Spring 2014 : CS61B - Data Structures